FrancescoXD/c-basic-chatroom/README.md

 Open a terminal and run `./server <HOST> <PORT>` and then run clients with `./client <HOST> <PORT>`.

 ## Info
-If no client try to connect to the server in 3 minutes, it exits.
+If no client tries to connect to the server in 3 minutes, it exits.